×

 Titanite Vs Alexandrite Fracture

 Fracture is an important parameter when you compare Titanite and Alexandrite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Titanite Vs Alexandrite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Titanite is Brittle, Conchoidal and Sub-Conchoidal.
+Fracture observed in Titanite is Sub-Conchoidal and Conchoidal.

 Titanite Vs Alexandrite Luster

 A primary knowledge about Titanite vs Alexandrite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
-Titanite exhibits Resinous and Subadamantine luster.
+Titanite exhibits Subadamantine and Resinous luster.
 Alexandrite, on other hand, exhibits Vitreous luster.